Glossary term

 The Bottom Line

 A capital gains distribution is a payment from a fund to shareholders after the fund realizes net investment gains.
-It matters because investors can receive taxable gain distributions even without selling their own fund shares.
+Investors can receive taxable gain distributions even without selling their own fund shares.
 The clearest way to think about it is as a fund-level realized gain that gets passed through to the shareholder.